jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 The free surface can be considered the level set of alpha=0.5.

 # Mesh Refinement
-One test is to increase the mesh (mesh refinement).
+One test is to increase the mesh (mesh refinement) to see if the water surface is better delineated.

 We modify the blockMeshDict file to double the cells of the hex elements.
 We also check the mesh to make sure it is legal and we didn't make a mistake in modifying blockMeshDict file.